Dear Evan Hansen: U.S. productions

+Productions outside the U.S.

+The first city to produce the show after New York was Toronto, Canada, where it ran from March 5 to July 21, 2019 at the Royal Alexandra Theatre.

 Plot

 Act 1

-Evan Hansen, a bullied 17-year-old with social anxiety and depression with a recently broken arm, is assigned by his therapist Dr. Sherman to write letters to himself detailing what will be good about each day.
-His overworked mother Heidi suggests that he ask people to sign the cast on his arm to make friends.
-Meanwhile, Cynthia and Larry Murphy struggle to connect with their son Connor, a sullen drug user ("Anybody Have a Map?").
+Evan Hansen, a bullied 17-year-old with social anxiety, depression, and a recently broken arm, is assigned by his therapist, Dr. Sherman, to write letters to himself detailing what will be good about each day.
+Evan's overworked mother, Heidi, suggests that Evan ask people to sign the cast on his arm to make friends.
+Meanwhile, Cynthia and Larry Murphy struggle to connect with their own 17-year-old son, Connor, a sullen and equally depressed drug abuser ("Anybody Have a Map?").

 At school, Evan meets precocious classmate Alana and his reluctant "family friend" Jared, both of whom decline to sign his cast.
 Evan runs into Connor Murphy, who misinterprets his awkwardness for hostility and pushes him to the ground.
-Connor's sister Zoe, with whom Evan is infatuated, feels obliged to apologize for her brother's behavior.
-Evan wonders if this is his destiny in life ("Waving Through a Window").
+Connor's sister, Zoe, with whom Evan is infatuated, feels obliged to apologize for her brother's behavior.
+Evan wonders if his destiny in life is to always be ignored ("Waving Through a Window").
 Evan writes a letter to himself in the school library (begun with "Dear Evan Hansen,"...), wondering how he could talk to Zoe and if anyone at school would notice if he disappeared ("Waving Through a Window" [Reprise #1]).
-Connor bumps into Evan again, this time ironically offering to sign his cast.
+Connor bumps into Evan again, this time ironically offering to sign Evan's cast.
 He finds Evan's letter on the printer and, at the mention of Zoe, becomes furious and storms out, taking the letter with him.
 Meanwhile, Alana ponders her own inner anxieties ("Waving Through a Window" [Reprise #2]).